SciCompJ/region-features/README.md

-# Region Features plug in for Imago
+# Region Features plugin for Imago

 Plugin for the Imago software that allows to compute several features for image regions stored as label map (or label images).